Hiring Procedure/Background Investigation Procedure

 Hiring Procedure

-Purpose: The purpose of this procedure is to outline the necessary steps in the hiring process to ensure all documentation is completed and offices are appropriately notified of new hires which they will assist.
+Purpose: This procedure outlines the necessary steps in the hiring process to ensure all documentation is completed and offices are appropriately notified of new hires who will assist.

-Before the commencement of any full time employment search, the Vice President of the hiring division must complete the Request to Hire Form to receive approval from the President in order to fill a position.
+Before any full-time employment search commences, the Vice President of the hiring division must complete the Request to Hire Form to receive approval from the President to fill a position.

 Hiring for Full-Time Staff Member